What is an Artist Statement?

-An artist’s statement is as important as an artist’s work.
-Simply put, an artist statement is a brief description of your artworks that shapes the viewers' perspective when they are looking at your art.
+An artist's statement is as important as an artist's work.
+Simply put, the artist statement is a brief description of your artworks that shapes the viewers' perspective when they are looking at your art.

 Think of it as your substitute when you are not present to answer questions related to your art.
 Art is subjective.
-People will look at your art and evaluate it.
+People will look at your craft and evaluate it.
 So, it helps if you communicate your story to the viewer.
 Viewers often have questions about the art they are looking at.
 An effective artist statement answers those questions while you are not there.

 How to write an artist statement – The structure

 Your artist statement is about YOU.
 So you must make it personal.
 Writing an artist statement is also an exercise for you to clarify your ideas about your work.

 - What is the intent and purpose of your art?

 - What does it say about you as an artist?